 Q: What if I have children assigned to different pick-up/drop-off times?

-A: Parents should drop off both children at the earlier time, and pick up at the later time.
+A: At Lower Campus, parents should drop off both children at the earlier time, and pick up at the later time.
 Students will stay in their classrooms for those extra 10 minutes.

 Q: What if I am late to school?

-A: Please stay in your car and call the Front Office at (805) 646-1423.
+A: Please stay in your car and call the Front Office at (805) 646-1423 for Lower Campus or (805) 646-5593 for Upper Campus.
 A staff member will come to your vehicle to perform a temperature and wellness check.
-That staff member will then supervise hand washing and escort your child to class.
+At Lower, that staff member will then supervise hand washing and escort your child to class.

 Q: Where will wellness checks take place, and what happens during a wellness check?